-Implementation of the Core Strategy is essential to achieving the vision set out for Dublin City.
+Implementation of the core strategy is essential to achieving the vision set out for Dublin City.
 Through enhanced engagement and effective co-ordination with the city's stakeholders including DHLGH, OPR, EMRA, neighbouring local authorities, agencies (NTA, TII, IR, IW, OPW, NPWS etc.) networks, bodies, citizens, and other stakeholders, greater communication on the development plan and its delivery can be established.
 The Council will continue to utilise mechanisms such as online forums and discussion platforms to engage with stakeholders and communities during the implementation of the development plan.

-More specifically, where LAPs or other large development areas, including SDRAs are located adjacent to or within close proximity to a neighbouring local authority, a consultative and collaborative approach will be taken, for example the area of Ashtown / Pelletstown lies in close proximity to Fingal County Council's Dunsink area, identified in the MASP as a strategic development area for Fingal County Council and the Naas Road land bank straddles the administrative areas of the Dublin City Council and South Dublin County Council.
+More specifically, where LAPs or other large development areas, including SDRAs are located adjacent to or within close proximity to a neighbouring local authority, a consultative and collaborative approach will be taken, for example the area of Ashtown /Pelletstown lies in close proximity to Fingal County Council's Dunsink area, identified in the MASP as a strategic development area for Fingal County Council and the Naas Road land bank straddles the administrative areas of the Dublin City Council and South Dublin County Council.

-Co-ordinated Approach to Future Development of Strategic Growth Areas

-To facilitate a co-ordinated approach to the future CSO14 development of strategic growth areas including the Naas Road area, lands at Dunsink and the Belmayne-Clongriffin area, with South Dublin County Council, Fingal County Council respectively and relevant stakeholders.
+It is an Objective of Dublin City Council: CSO14 Co-ordinated Approach to Future Development of Strategic Growth Areas To facilitate a co-ordinated approach to the future development of strategic growth areas including the Naas Road area (City Edge Project), lands at Dunsink and the Belmayne-Clongriffin area, with South Dublin County Council, Fingal County Council respectively and relevant stakeholders.